actris-cloudnet/dataportal-docs/netcdf.md

     be aware of when using this variable.
 If there are references specific to this variable (i.e. those that would be inappropriate in the global
     <tt>references</tt> attribute) then include them here.
 Ideally this
-    attribute should start with This variable contains...".
+    attribute should start with "This variable contains...".
 Use complete sentences terminated with a full-stop/period so that extra comments can be easily appended.
 New line characters (ASCII code: decimal 10) should be used to break long lines.
 Note that the use of the plural <tt>comments</tt>